New Iranian law could ban owning 'dangerous animals', including crocodiles and…cats

-Category: World Hits: 8Many have been calling the bill recently proposed in the Iranian parliament absurd – 75 Iranian representatives want to ban their fellow citizens from owning pets, including cats and dogs.
+Category: World Hits: 11Many have been calling the bill recently proposed in the Iranian parliament absurd – 75 Iranian representatives want to ban their fellow citizens from owning pets, including cats and dogs.
 Under the new bill, anyone found owning a pet would receive a hefty fine and the animal would be confiscated.
 In response, Iranians have taken to social media to post photos of their inoffensive pets.

 Read more https://observers.france24.com/en/middle-east/20211202-iranian-law-dangerous-animals-pets-cats